atomone-hub/genesis/README.md

 that it can operate as a (political) party base with governance votes happening through interchain accounts.

-ICA-based (interchain-account) partyhubs introduce additional security issues, namely that of the consensus of the other validator set securing the partyhub, if it isn't offered under ICS1.x on the original hub itself.
-We don't expect or require Gaia to improve this situation (though we assert that it should, by banning ICA governance voting to shards not owned and governed by the hub).
-On the other hand the AtomOne hub itself can and will offer ICS partyhubs to all political parties through a standard vetted implementation secured by ICS1.x on the AtomOne hub itself.

-AtomOne will lead the development and praxis of splitting the community in order to foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other, while minimizing friction.

-Having the minimization of friction as one primary goal gives us the directive and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision, mismanagement, or burnout.

-### Context and Need for Splits or Forks
 Recent times have seen the Cosmos community grappling with significant challenges - from debates over network architecture to divergences in security philosophy.
 These debates have highlighted the necessity for a fork like AtomOne.
-Our objective is not merely to present an alternative but to pioneer solutions that address these core issues, fostering a framework for resolution and progression despite our irreconcilable differences by supporting forks (splits).

-### Vision and Goals
+### Vision and Missions
-The vision behind this AtomOne fork is to be an alternative fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base.
+The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running on standby to prepare for all contingencies, and also to operate as a political party base.
 We strive to complement the broader Cosmos ecosystem while introducing innovative solutions and perspectives.
 Our goals are not just to resolve current challenges but also to set a precedent for adaptive and responsive governance in the multichain universe a.k.a.
 Cosmos.

+AtomOne will recommit to the original vision and primary mission of the Cosmos Hub (named Gaia) to serve as a minimal IBC/ICS hub secured by a staking token.
+We believe that a proper minimal token hub with minimal risk profile is an essential utility of the crypto ecosystem, and that such a hub should remain forever conservative and adhere to a stable and explicit constitution with an immutable tokenomics specification.
+Experiments belong in new splits.

+In addition AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, and philosophies.
+This will foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other despite irreconciliable differences.
+AtomOne will be a base for many partyhubs spawned from it, and itself function as a partyhub in relation to Gaia.

+We see these two missions not as opposed but complementary to one another with the diversity of hubs reducing global systemic risk; and see it as our challenge to ensure that this is the case through the protocols and services that we support.
+Security is prioritized above all else, including and especially staker profits.

+### Secure Splitting
+AtomOne will lead the way in demonstrating a more secure system for splitting off new generations of partyhubs as a necessary course of action of last resort in the face of gridlock and friction.
+ICA-based (interchain-account) partyhubs with independent validator sets introduce additional security risks associated with the behavior of the other validator set securing said partyhub--unlike shards secured under ICS1.x by the original hub itself.

+In an ideal scenario, once AtomOne is complete in functionality and has proven itself, it and its supporters will guide Gaia to adopt the same secure splitting system so that Gaia AND AtomOne can both have a richly diverse partyhub set representing many diverse parties each with their own philosophies, expertise, concerns, and jurisdictions.

 ### Role in the Ecosystem
 As a new branch within the Cosmos ecosystem tree, this fork will remain a